bashrc2/libreserver-maker/README.md

 # Freedom-Maker: The FreedomBox image builder

-These scripts build images for FreedomBox for various support hardware that can then be copied to SD card, USB stick or Hard Disk drive to boot into FreedomBox.
+These scripts build FreedomBox-images for various supported hardware that can then be copied to SD card, USB stick or Hard Disk drive to boot into FreedomBox.

 These scripts are meant for developers of FreedomBox to build images during releases and for advanced users who intend to build their own images.
 Regular users who wish to turn their devices into FreedomBoxes should instead download the pre-built images.

-Get a pre-built image via https://wiki.debian.org/FreedomBox .
+Get a pre-built image via https://freedombox.org/download/.
 There are images available for all supported target devices.
-You also find the setup instructions on the Wiki.
+You also find the setup instructions on the [Wiki](https://wiki.debian.org/FreedomBox/).

 If you wish to create your own FreedomBox image, perhaps with some tweaks, see the *Build Images* section below.

-# Build Images
+# Create Images

 ## Supported Targets